Patient hours: Tuesdays 1-7 pm & Saturdays by appointments only.

 Messages left on Monday-Saturday will be answered as soon as possible (usually within 1 business day).

-Dr. Chau Nguyen D.O. provides osteopathic manipulative treatment (including cranial treatment) and medical acupuncture for patients from Bucks, Lehigh, and Montgomery counties.
+Dr. Chau Nguyen D.O. provides osteopathic manipulative treatment (including cranial treatment), medical acupuncture and homeopathic medicine for patients from Bucks, Lehigh, and Montgomery counties.
 During an OMT session, various gentle techniques are used, including osteopathic cranial manipulation, myofascial release, balanced ligamentous tension, muscle energy and counterstrain.

 Integrative Health & Pain Management Treatment Goals:

-- Pain sufferers: Alleviate pain WITHOUT the use of drugs, injections, and surgery
+- Pain sufferers: Alleviate pain WITHOUT the use of narcotics, injections, and surgery

 - Dancers/Sport participants: Restore structural integrity to enhance performance and minimize potential injuries